allegro/bigflow/docs/deployment.md

 #### Vault integration

-[Vault](https://www.vaultproject.io/) can be used to delegated authorization based on service accounts.

-//TODO

-To use service account authentication you have to pass two configuration parameters: `vault_endpoint` and `vault_secret`.
+To use service account authentication you have to pass two configuration parameters to BigFlow [CLI](cli.md):
+`vault_endpoint` and `vault_secret`.
 While the `vault_endpoint` parameter can (and should) be stored in [`deployment_config.py`](#managing-configuration-in-deployment_configpy)
-&mdash; `vault_secret` can't, you shouldn't keep secrets in Git.
-We recommend to keep it on your CI/CD server
+&mdash; `vault_secret` shouldn't be stored in Git.
+We recommend to keep it on your CI/CD server.

 ## Deployment permission